-The Estonian President, Toomas Hendrik Ilves, recently invited Estonian children to take part in an art competition, “All the Good Things in Estonia”.
-Almost 12,000 drawings were submitted from all over the country.
+The Estonian president, Toomas Hendrik Ilves, invited Estonian children to participate in an art competition, “All the Good Things in Estonia”; almost 12,000 drawings were submitted from all over the country.

 “With your child, think about what makes Estonia a good place in which to live.
 We can enjoy both big and small things – our culture, traditions, nature and family, next of kin and friends – everything is important,” Ilves said, inviting the country’s children to participate.
 “In ten to fifteen years, the children of today will be shaping our country.
 I am extremely interested in learning about their perspective on Estonia.”
 The call to participate was sent to all schools and kindergartens, as well as hobby groups and shelters.